Esther Acebo

 Esther Acebo (born 19 January 1983) is a Spanish actress, presenter and reporter.
 As an actress she has appeared in Los encantados (2016) and achieved worldwide fame in Money Heist (2017).

 Biography

-Acebo studied physical activity and Sport sciences at the University of Castilla–La Mancha.
+Acebo studied physical activity and sport sciences at the University of Castilla–La Mancha.
 Her first opportunity came as host of the children's program Kosmi Club.
-After this, she hosted Non Stop People, on the channel Movistar+.
+After this, she became a reporter and presenter on youth channel Non Stop People, on the Movistar+ platform.

 She continued to work as an actress and made her debut on national television with Ángel o Demonio (Telecinco).
-She also made the leap to the cinema with a film by Ricardo Dávila, Los Encantados (The Enchanted Ones), that was released through the Internet.
+She also made the leap to cinema with a film by Ricardo Dávila, Los Encantados (The Enchanted Ones), which was released online in 2016.
+Additionally, she has participated in the short film Baraka, directed by Néstor Ruiz Medina, the only Spanish-language short film selected for the Tribeca Film Festival 2016.

-On May 2, 2017 Money Heist premiered in which she played Mónica Gaztambide (Stockholm), that later became one of the main characters.
-She starred in the 2019 miniseries Antes de perder.
+On May 2, 2017 Money Heist premiered, in which she played Mónica Gaztambide (Stockholm), who later became one of the main characters.

+In 2018 she participated in the feature film Growing Up, directed by Clara Martínez-Lázaro.
+She starred as Diana in the 2019 miniseries Antes de perder alongside Mariam Hernández, which was released on Playz.
+In 2020 she filmed the Spanish horror film The Chalk Line, directed by Ignacio Tatay.